Gary Vaynerchuk: Definitive Guide to PR and Marketing For Founders and Entrepreneurs

 Losing your focus?

-I don’t give a fuck what anybody else has.
-I’m focused on my shit.
-Start focusing on your shit.
+I don’t care what anybody else has.
+I’m focused on my business.
+Start focusing on your business.

 Actually do it